ilbers/isar/doc/user_manual.md

  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
 Please set this option according your host CPU cores number.
  - `LOCALE_GEN` - A `\n` seperated list of `/etc/locale.gen` entries desired on the target.
  - `LOCALE_DEFAULT` - The default locale used for the `LANG` and `LANGUAGE` variable in `/etc/locale`.
+ - `HOST_DISTRO` - The distro to use for SDK root filesystem (so far limited only to `debian-stretch`).
+This variable is optional.
+ - `HOST_ARCH` - The Debian architecture of SDK root filesystem (e.g., `amd64`).
+By default set to current Debian host architecture.
+This variable is optional.
+ - `HOST_DISTRO_APT_SOURCES` - List of apt source files for SDK root filesystem.
+This variable is optional.
+ - `HOST_DISTRO_APT_PREFERENCES` - List of apt preference files for SDK root filesystem.
+This variable is optional.

 ---